vasanthkumarkmv/Walmart-Assignment-TicketService/README.md

 		}
 		Response: 200 OK (We can find update status using Find events by venue ID)

-Tickets Api: To Find and hold the best available seats on behalf of a customer, Get Event and Venue details along with seat status, number of unreserved seats etc
-	     and Reserve and commit a specific group of held seats for a customer
+Tickets Api: To find and hold the best available seats on behalf of a customer, Get Event and Venue details along with seat status, number of unreserved seats and reserve and commit a specific group of held seats for a customer

 	1) Find and hold the best available seats on behalf of a customer POST /bookings Request :